jamesnmcdowell/farmfresh/README.md

 # farmfresh

-> farmfresh is a platform that enbales local farms to connect directly with customers.
+> farmfresh is a platform that enables local farms to connect directly with customers.
 <br>

 ![farmfresh](https://user-images.githubusercontent.com/19500679/40376850-699d8690-5dbd-11e8-96a3-412d47018bbb.jpg)